 Universal offered a two-picture deal so Harris & Yeaworth bounced back with an effective cross between literary science fiction and the standard Universal-type horror film of decades past.
 Screenwriter Theodore Simonson had written The Blob; his credited co-writer Cy Chermak later became a noted television writer and producer.
 Their screenplay is a dandy construct worthy of close study.

 We can quibble about the execution of 4D Man but the concept is solid.
 Brothers Scott and Tony Nelson (Robert Lansing & James Congdon) are scientists with very different personalities.
-Scott is the underpaid head researcher at Fairview Research Center, where the owner Dr. Theodore Carson (Edgar Stehli) hogs credit for all new discoveries.
-A humorless workaholic, Scott has used an nuclear furnace to create a metal with an atomic structure so dense that it is virtually impregnable.
+Scott is the underpaid head researcher at Fairview Research Center, whose owner Dr. Theodore Carson (Edgar Stehli) hogs credit for all new discoveries.
+A humorless workaholic, Scott has used a nuclear furnace to create a metal with an atomic structure so dense that it is virtually impregnable.
 Carson has named it Cargonite after himself; his publicity ignores Scott.
 Scott shrugs off the fact that his achievements are being usurped.
 Girlfriend and lab assistant Linda (Lee Meriwether) urges him to assert himself, but he stubbornly adheres to a defeatist ‘who cares?’ posture.

 Younger brother Tony is Scott’s positively-charged opposite.
 Fresh from accidentally burning down a college lab, Tony shows up on Scott’s doorstep and is set up in a lab of his own.
 Tony’s unproven theory posits an electrical field that would allow solid objects to pass through one another.
 Since all matter is made of infinitesimal particles whirling in mostly empty space, Tony believes that one object can be made to penetrate another without ever touching.
 So far, he’s been unable to repeat his initial experiment.

 The schematic is clear: the scientist brothers’ key projects contradict one another.
 Tony’s enthusiasm only makes Scott seem less exciting, and Linda is immediately attracted to his lighter personality.
-Scott sublimates his resentment and withdraws even further into himself.
+Scott resentfully withdraws even further into himself.
 Not helping are migraine headaches that may be related to his work around the atomic furnace.